cyberang3l/mtbmaps-garmin/README.md

 # How to use

-1. Go to http://frikart.no/garmin/velgkart.html and download `Topo Summer II` and install it on your device (read the installation manual)
+1. (optional step if you don't have a base map) Go to http://frikart.no/garmin/velgkart.html and download `Topo Summer II` and install it on your device (read the installation manual at frikart.no)
 2. Generate the MTB map overlay by running the `make` command after you clone this repository.
 If everything works, you should find a gmapsupp file named `YYYY-MM-DD-mtbmap-norway.img` in the `out` directory.
 All you need to do is to copy this file in the `Garmin` directory of your device.
 3. Start your device, go to:
    `Menu → Settings → Activity Profiles → select profile → Navigation → Configure Maps`
-4. Disable all maps
+4. For simplicity, disable all maps
-5. Enable only the `OSM Topo Summer II` and `MTB Map Norway` maps
+5. Enable only the `OSM Topo Summer II` (or the base map of you choice) and the `MTB Map Norway` maps

 # Useful map development resources: